su8/kurger/README.md

 GOTO loop
 ```

-The above script will convert the requestd pdf file, but the pictures will omit the first character, so `book.pdf` will become `ook_page_1.png`.
+To convert some pdf file with the above script, right click and `copy as path` the pdf book, then right click it in the opened window and remove the quotes in both sides.

 ### To compile the kurger_cli.cpp press **CTRL** + **SHIFT** + **B** , then from the same Desktop folder start the `kurger_cli.bat` script.